 Singapore, officially the Republic of Singapore, is an exotic yet easy-to-navigate cruise destination.
 Singapore has long been Asia's crown jewel, with a plethora of glitzy shopping malls, rooftop cocktail bars and fine dining opportunities.
 It's modern, classy and blessed with lots of sun for a day of exploring.

-Things to do in Singapore - Overnight onboard:
+Things to do in Singapore:

 Gardens by the Bay